🧩 Introduction

 If Focus on the Family truly believes Hope Restored changes lives, it should:

-- Fund independent, peer-reviewed outcome research.
+- Fund independent, scientifically valid outcome research.

 - Disclose full survey data—including non-respondents and long-term results.